TangramFlex/OpenUxAS/README.md

 - The Visual Studio backend for Meson mostly works, but will fail when regenerating build files.
 If you modify one of the `meson.build` files, delete the `build` directory and run `meson.py build --backend=vs` again.
 The steps following the `meson.build` command must also be performed.
 - The UxAS test suite uses some hardcoded POSIX-style paths, and so does not currently work on Windows.

 ---
+---

+*The remainder of this document may be incorrect or irrelevant, and may be safely ignored.*

+---